Pet Type:

 Red-Eared Slider

-Comprehensive care guide for the Red-Eared Slider turtle, including habitat, diet, lifespan, and health needs.
+Comprehensive Red-Eared Slider turtle guide covering habitat, diet, lifespan, temperament, and ownership needs.

 Quick Facts about Red-Eared Slider